cycfi/elements/docs/layout.md

 Effects:
 1. The elements are laid out in a single row, left to right, immediately next to each other with no intervening space.
-2. The elements are positioned using the supplied coordinates.
+2. The elements are positioned horizontally using the supplied coordinates.
-3. The grid's *minimum vertical limit* is computed as the minimum of the child element's *minimum vertical limit*.
+3. The grid's *minimum vertical limit* is computed as the minimum of the children elements' *minimum vertical limit*s.
-4. The grid's *maximum vertical limit* is computed as the maximum of the child element's *maximum vertical limit*.
+4. The grid's *maximum vertical limit* is computed as the maximum of the children elements' *maximum vertical limit*s.
 5. The final computed minimum limit is clamped to ensure it is not greater than the computed maximum limit.
 Likewise the computed maximum limit is clamped to ensure it is not less than the computed minimum limit.